the password manager

 the master key.

-OC Vault binds the unlock to your Bitcoin wallet via BIP-322.
-There is no account database to breach.
-There is no master-password KDF to brute-force.
+OC Vault seals every entry under a key derived from a passphrase only you know, in your browser.
+There is no plaintext on our servers to breach.
 There is no proprietary export format to escape from.
-The cryptographic contract — "only the holder of the wallet can decrypt" — is the product contract.
+The cryptographic contract — “only the holder of the passphrase can decrypt” — is the product contract.

 Your wallet derives your device key locally.
 OC never sees the wallet, has no recovery backdoor, cannot leak what it does not hold.